jedipi/Workato-Connector-SDK-Docker/README.md

 docker exec -it workato bash
 `
 8. You can now run Linux commands inside the container as if you were logged into a separate machine
-9. Try workato command below, and you should be see SDK version number ` workato version
+9. Try workato command below, and you should be see SDK version number<br>
+    `
+   workato version
    `